suchmememanyskill/steam-deck-addons/Launcher-multiplatform-game-launcher/README.md

-# Duplicate
+# Launcher
-Lancher is n experimental project to launch ItchIo/Epic/Bottles Games in an organised fashion.
-Also can add games to deck UI [Source code is available here](https://github.com/suchmememanyskill/Launcher)
+Lancher is an experimental project to launch ItchIo/Epic/Bottles Games in an organised fashion.
+Also can add games to deck UI.
+[Source code is available here](https://github.com/suchmememanyskill/Launcher)

 ![Example](https://raw.githubusercontent.com/suchmememanyskill/steam-deck-addons/main/Launcher-multiplatform-game-launcher/Example1.png)